Hemel Hempstead (UK Parliament constituency): Boundaries and boundary changes

-The Urban District of Harpenden and the part of the Rural District of St Albans (parishes of Harpenden Rural and Redbourn) now transferred back to St Albans.
+Harpenden and the part of the parishes of Harpenden Rural and Redbourn were transferred back to St Albans.

 The constituency was abolished for the 1983 general election.
 Berkhamsted and the area to the south of Hemel Hempstead, including Kings Langley, was transferred to South West Hertfordshire.
-The remainder, including Hemel Hempstead and Tring, formed the new County Constituency of West Hertfordshire.
+The remainder, including Hemel Hempstead and Tring, formed the new constituency of West Hertfordshire.